-To illustrate the ease with which tbl2xts transforms data.frames or tbl_dfs into xts format, consider the following example.
+To illustrate the ease with which tbl2xts transforms data.frames or tbl_dfs into xts format, consider the following examples.

 tbl_xts also facilitates the use of tbl_df data frames in packages that use xts.
 As an illustration, see the output for TRI with the package PerformanceAnalytics.
 As we are working with Total Return Index values, suppose we wanted to calculate the weekly returns, and then the … using PerformanceAnalytics.
 This can now be achieved with neat code as follows:

 Here I show how you can easily do quite advanced calculations and seemlessly move from tbl to xts back to tbl.
-Below I use xts’ apply.yearly and PerformanceAnalytics’ suite of calcs that allow us to do some nice calculations easily:
+Below I use xts’ apply.yearly and PerformanceAnalytics’ suite of calculations that allow us to do some nice analytics easily:

 Note how easy we could do quite advanced calculations in a single pipe.
 E.g. if tasked with producing a plot for the annual CVaR numbers for our countries:

 library(ggplot2) library(tidyr) TRI %>% tbl_xts(., cols_to_xts = TRI, spread_by = Country) %>% PerformanceAnalytics::Return.calculate(.) %>% xts::apply.yearly(., FUN = PerformanceAnalytics::CVaR) %>% xts_tbl %>% tidyr::gather(Country, CVaR, -date) %>% ggplot() + geom_line(aes(date, CVaR)) + theme_bw() + facet_wrap(~Country)